Great Ocean Walk & Beyond

 Our climb out of Cape Bridgewater takes us to some of the highest coastal cliffs in Victoria (130m) past two seal colonies; Australian and New Zealand Fur Seals who interestingly do not mingle even though they live in close proximity to each other.
 With several viewing platforms you can take advantage of the magnificent uninterrupted views over deep-blue water to the horizon.
 Look back over the perfect crescent-shaped beach of Bridgewater Bay sitting on the rim of a long extinct volcano, reminding us we walk upon million-year-old landscapes.
 We follow easy trails along a rugged coastline where it seems you never put your camera away – the views are glorious!

 Hopefully, we will encounter a mob of kangaroos who usually keep a close eye on things, then pass the aptly named ‘Perilous Parapet’ before arriving at a moonscape of petrified trees.
 Here we will break for lunch, allowing you time to enjoy the views and explore this fascinating area.
-The walk after lunch is just as remarkable so have your cameras ready to capture the juggernaut of waves as they crash onto the rocks below.
-We finish the day with a gentle walk through sandhills to Bridgewater Lakes where we can climb to the mouth of Tarragal Caves and enjoy a final fantastic view over this amazing country.
+The walk after lunch is just as remarkable so have your cameras ready to capture the juggernaut of waves as they crash onto the rocks below before we meet our bus at Amos road and finish the walk.

 Meals: B, L, D